mpetrovich/stylemark/README.md

                 local HTML, so it is possible to affect the global page state.

                 To prevent accidental global page modifications, `document` used here has been overwritten to refer to the local HTML root.
-If for whatever reason you still need to access the global page document, use `window.document`.
+                If you still need to access the global page document, use `window.document`.
             */
-            js: (specimen) => `
+            renderJs: (specimen) => `
                 document.addEventListener("click", e => navigator.clipboard.writeText("${specimen.blocks[0].content}"))
             `,
         },